pierreluc-plt/pierreluc-plt.github.io/_news/announcement_4.md

 related_posts: false
 ---

-First paper on chi^{(2)} nonlinear photonics with spontaneously-oriented evaporated organic thin film is out in ACS Photonics
+First paper on second-order nonlinear photonics with spontaneously-oriented evaporated organic thin film is out in ACS Photonics